basilleaf/gif_making/README.md

-## Making animated gifs with Gifsicle and Imagemagick.
+## Making animated gifs with Gifsicle and Imagemagick

 Gifsicle makes it easy to create gifs and resize them as well, handy when trying to get the gif down to a share-able size (3MB limit for twitter)